-Engaging the right security partner is critical for ensuring the safety and security of the public in a shopping center or mall as well as the tenants occupying the stores.
-The following best practice considerations will help you select the most suitable security services provider for your needs.
+Engaging the right security partner is critical for ensuring the safety and security of the public in a shopping center or mall, as well as the tenants occupying the stores.
+The right shopping center security solution should be tailored to your facility.
+The following best practice considerations will help you select the best shopping center security services partner for your needs.

 1. Ability to respond

 Consider if the company has the manpower and knowledge to handle emergencies.
 There continues to be a rise in critical incidents at shopping centers both across the United States and internationally.
 Do they have additional resources that can be quickly deployed?
 Will you have access to a state-of-the-art command and control center?
 Can you reach their command center or senior leadership 24/7?